A Management Framework

 It provides a structure of roles, meetings, rules, and artifacts.
 Teams are responsible for creating and adapting their processes within this framework.

-Scrum uses fixed-length iterations, called Sprints, which are typically two weeks or 30 days long.
+Scrum uses fixed-length iterations, called Sprints, which are typically 1-2 weeks long (never more than 30 days).
 Scrum teams attempt to build a potentially shippable (properly tested) product increment every iteration.

 An Alternative to Waterfall